simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 you have your argument between ').

 Another solution is to use the ``<config>`` tag in the platform file.
-The only restriction is that this tag must occure before the first platform element (be it ``<zone>``, ``<cluster>``, ``<peer>`` or whatever).
+The only restriction is that this tag must occur before the first platform element (be it ``<zone>``, ``<cluster>``, ``<peer>`` or whatever).
 The ``<config>`` tag takes an ``id`` attribute, but it is currently ignored so you don't really need to pass it.
 The important part is that